jyutzler/Bridge-Systems/system.md

 steps.
 5NT is then used to ask for kings; 5NT guarantees the partnership holds all four aces.

-4NT Ace Asking
+4NT Ace Asking:
    * 5♣ = 0 or 4 aces
    * 5♦ = 1 ace
    * 5♥ = 2 aces
    * 5♠ = 3 aces

-5NT King Asking
+5NT King Asking:
    * 6♣ — 0 or 4 kings
    * 6♦ — 1 king
    * 6♥ — 2 kings
    * 6♠ — 3 kings

 ## Gerber
 4♣ is Gerber over any 1NT OR 2NT by partner, including a rebid of 1NT OR 2NT.
 Responses show the number of aces, by steps, just as over a Blackwood 4NT.
 5♣ is used to ask for kings.

-Ace Asking
+Ace Asking:

 1NT — 4♣
    * 4♦ = 0 aces
    * 4♥ = 1 ace
    * 4♠ = 2 aces
    * 4NT = 3 aces

 If the player using Gerber makes any bid other than 5♣, that is to play (including 4NT).

-King Asking
+King Asking:

 1NT — 4♣ — any — 5♣
    * 5♦ = 0 or 4 kings
    * 5♥ = 1 king